IBM-Cloud/docs/overview/lab/lab.md

 See the [CRN spec](https://github.ibm.com/ibmcloud/builders-guide/blob/master/specifications/crn/CRN.md) for help filling in these fields.

-From the response, save metadata->uuid and metadata->crn, which are your service id and service id crn.
+From the response, save metadata&ndash>uuid and metadata&ndash>crn, which are your service id and service id crn.

 #### Step 2: Contact the AccessControl Squad at [#iam-adopters](https://ibm-cloudplatform.slack.com/messages/iam-adopters).